-The EU Water Framework Directive (WFD) was adapted late in the year 2000.
+The EU Water Framework Directive (WFD) was adapted in 2000.
 The management of WFD is based on protecting water by natural geographical formations: river basins.
 It commits EU Member States to achieve good quality and quantitative ecological status of all water bodies, including rivers, lakes, estuaries, groundwater and coastal marine waters (up to one nautical mile from the base line of territorial waters).